mskian/Awts-Click-to-Get-Coupon-box/README.md

 <pre>[ccpn link="Your Affiliate Link" ddl="Coupon code" /]</pre>

-- Replace "Your Affiliate Lini and "coupon code with" with your affiliate link and coupon code
+- Replace "Your Affiliate Link and "coupon code with" with your affiliate link and coupon code
 - if you not having the coupon code means just add Activated
 - use that shortcode in posts and pages
 - that's all done